kerimoyle/libcellml-tutorials/tutorials/combine2020/debugSodiumChannelModel.rst

 .. container:: dothis

-    **1.c** Use the parser to deserialise the contents of the string you've read and return the model.
+    **1.c** Use the parser to deserialise the contents of the string you've read into a model.

 .. container:: dothis